Navid200/xDrip/docs/Download-xDrip.md

 ---

 #### **What to download**
-After accessing the release you want, you will see something like this after expanding "Assets":
+After accessing the release you want, you will see something like this after expanding `Assets`:
 ![](./images/apk.png)

 Download the file with .apk at the end.
-If there are multiple files with .apk at the end, download the one without "[variant](./Variants.md)" included in the name.
+If there are multiple files with .apk at the end, download the one without `[variant](./Variants.md)` included in the name.
 <br/>

 ---